 For full details on licensing of HMOs in Boston, see Licensing of Houses in Multiple Occupation (HMOs)

-In 2015 the Department of Communities and Local Government consulted on extending mandatory licensing in the private rented sector.
-Changes are likely to be introduced in the near future - more details will be provided on this website when they become available.
+The Government has announced that mandatory licensing of Houses in Multiple Occupation (HMOs) will be extended on the 1st October 2018.
+From that date mandatory licensing will apply to HMOs that are below three storeys if they are occupied by five or more persons forming two or more households.
+This is in addition to the current requirement for those of three storeys or more.
+More details will be provided on this website when they become available.
 Landlords, letting agents and related professionals can register for the Lincolnshire Landlords Electronic newsletter to keep up to date with changes in the sector - see Related articles for more details.

 |[211kb]||Does my property need a HMO licence||HMO licence guidance|